anderaa/quickerstats/README.md

 ## Introduction
 The USDA's National Agricultural Statistics Service collects a wide variety of data on US agriculture.
 They maintain a web tool (Quick Stats), and an API for accessing the data.
-Both of the existing tools for pulling data are cumbersome for many users due to their design and the variety of data available.
-The goal of quickerstats is to provide a tool for pulling data that is easier to use.
+While powerful and flexible, both of the existing tools for pulling data can be cumbersome for many users.
+The goal of quickerstats is to functionality for pulling data that is easier to use.
 The package does this in two ways:

 * Provide a search tool.
 An important parameter of the Quick Stats is 'short_desc' (called Data Item in the web tool), which is a concatenation six